-- (22) The Vice-Chancellor, pursuant to Section 29 of the University of New England Act, makes this University Rule. - (23) University Representatives and Students must observe it in relation to University matters. - (24) The Rule Administrator is authorised to make procedures and guidelines for the operation of this University Rule.
-The procedures and guidelines must be compatible with the provisions of this Rule. - (25) This Rule operates as and from the Effective Date. - (26) Previous policy on Assessment and related documents are replaced and have no further operation from the Effective Date of this new Rule. - (27) In the event of a conflict between this Rule and any School policy or practice, this Rule shall take precedence. - (28) Notwithstanding the other provisions of this University Rule, the Vice-Chancellor may approve an exception to this Rule where the Vice-Chancellor determines the application of the Rule would otherwise lead to an unfair, unreasonable or absurd outcome.
-Approvals by the Vice-Chancellor under this clause must be documented in writing and must state the reason for the exception.
+- (21) The Vice-Chancellor and Chief Executive Officer, pursuant to Section 29 of the University of New England Act, makes this University Rule. - (22) University Representative and Students must observe it in relation to University matters. - (23) The Pro Vice-Chancellor (Academic Innovation) is the Rule Administrator and is authorised to make procedures and guidelines for the operation of this University Rule.
+The procedures and guidelines must be compatible with the provisions of this Rule. - (24) This Rule operates as and from the Effective Date. - (25) Previous policy on Assessment and related documents are replaced and have no further operation from the Effective Date of this new Rule. - (26) In the event of a conflict between this Rule and any School policy or practice, this Rule shall take precedence. - (27) Notwithstanding the other provisions of this University Rule, the Vice-Chancellor and Chief Executive Officer may approve an exception to this Rule where the Vice-Chancellor and Chief Executive Officer determines the application of the Rule would otherwise lead to an unfair, unreasonable or absurd outcome.
+Approvals by the Vice-Chancellor and Chief Executive Officer under this clause must be documented in writing and must state the reason for the exception.